-I had the opportunity to sit down with our resident experts in the automation industry: Chris Harduwar, VP of Business Development at Maplesoft, and Chad Schmitke, Director of MapleSim Development.
-We had a great discussion about what’s important in automation right now and what automation trends we should expect in the next year.
+I had the opportunity to sit down with our resident experts in the automation industry: Chris Harduwar, VP of Strategic Solutions at Maplesoft, and Chad Schmitke, Director of MapleSim Development.
+We had a great discussion about what’s important in automation right now and what automation trends we should expect into this year.

 What are you expecting to be big this year in